 What Dogs See

 “Most dogs are emmetropic—normal sighted,” says Christopher Pirie, DVM, a veterinarian certified in ophthalmology and an Assistant Professor at Cummings School of Veterinary Medicine at Tufts University.
-He notes that they tend to be very slightly nearsighted when compared to human, with an average refractive error of -0.05 D.
+He notes that they tend to be very slightly nearsighted when compared to a human, with an average refractive error of -0.05 D.

 Dogs tend to rely more on motion than focus, though.
 They have trouble seeing objects closer than about 10 inches and must use their noses to find the kibble that spills out of the bowl.

-Good vision can be important especially for service animals that need to pay very close attention to human partners, or run interference as protection dogs.
+Good vision can be important especially for service animals that need to pay very close attention to human partners or run interference as protection dogs.
 Poor vision may interfere with competition or hunting dogs seeing the handler’s directions.
 But contacts aren’t practical when dogs lose them so easily.

 Dogs do benefit from being fitted with glasses.
 A veterinary ophthalmologist evaluates vision by refraction in the same way non-verbal children are examined.
 Products like Doggles are designed to fit the canine face in all its various shapes and sizes.
 They can be used to protect sensitive eyes from injury or include corrective lenses to improve canine acuity.